Chance Thomas

 Chance Thomas is an American composer, author, and entrepreneur.
 As a composer, he creates original music for animation, video games, movies, television, and virtual reality.
 His music has received critical acclaim and commercial success, including an Oscar, an Emmy, and billions of dollars in sales worldwide.

 Chance is best known for scoring video games like DOTA 2, The Lord of the Rings Online and James Cameron’s Avatar.
-He also scored Columbia Pictures’ The ChubbChubbs!, which won an Academy Award for Best Animated Short Film, and the TV film Lost Treasure Hunt, which was nominated for two Emmy Awards.
+He also scored Columbia Pictures’ The ChubbChubbs!, which won an Academy Award for Best Animated Short Film, and the TV film Lost Treasure Hunt, which was nominated for two Daytime Emmy Awards.

 Chance is the author of the university textbook Composing Music for Games: The Art, Technology and Business of Video Game Scoring.
 The book was released in 2016 by CRC Press, a Taylor and Francis Publishing imprint.
 As an entrepreneur, Chance founded "HUGEST" sound in 1998 and sold it in 2016 to a large and diversified entertainment conglomerate, R Legacy Entertainment.
-He now serves as VP of Music and Creative Development for the new HUGEsound Post Production.
+He now serves as VP of Music and Creative Development for HUGEsound Post Production.

 His projects have won major awards, including an Oscar, Emmy, IGN, Telly, Aurora and several G.A.N.G. awards.
 He is considered the father of game music Grammy eligibility and was honored in 2013 with the Game Audio Network Guild's Recognition Award.

 Early life

 Throughout high school, Thomas formed and played in progressive rock bands until he was called to serve a mission in northern Italy for the LDS Church.
 When he returned home in 1982, he met his bride-to-be, Pamela, at a single's ward family home evening.
 Thomas worked at UPS, putting his music on hold while pursuing a business degree at Central Oklahoma State University.
-A torn shoulder muscle reopened the music door.
-"While I was in rehab, my friend called and told me about a pizza restaurant that was looking for entertainers."
+While in rehab due to a torn shoulder, a friend informed him of a job as an entertainer at a pizza restaurant.
 Thomas got the job, which paid more than UPS.
 After two and a half years in Oklahoma, he received a transfer scholarship to finish his business degree at Brigham Young University in Utah.
 Shortly after his transfer, he switched his scholarship to the music school and eventually graduated with a bachelor's degree in music.